huuff/exobrain/computer-technology/networking/http/validator.md

 * An [[etag]] is considered a strong validator if it's closely tied to the unique document.
 For example, if it contains a hash difest of its contents
 * A `Last-Modified` header is considered a weak validator because it only tracks modifications up to a second resolution, while multiple changes can happen in the same second.
 * An [[etag]] can be made a weak validator if it's specified to only change when semantically significant changes are made.
-For example, an etag may be prepended with `W/` to specify that it's weak, and it can be used by the client to signify that it only wants to retrieve the document if it has changed significantly. (e.g. `W/4.0`)
+For example, an etag must be prepended with `W/` to specify that it's weak, and it can be used by the client to signify that it only wants to retrieve the document if it has changed significantly. (e.g. `W/4.0`)